Corporate social investment

-As an international business, with brands sold in more than 200 markets, we play an important role in countries around the world.
-Many of our companies have built close ties with the communities in which they operate and we have a longstanding approach to investing in these communities through our Corporate Social Investment (CSI) programme.
+As an international business, with a presence in 180 countries worldwide, we play an important role in countries around the world.
+Many of our companies have built close ties with the communities in which they operate and we have a longstanding approach to investing in these communities through our Corporate Social Investment programmes.

-The Group’s Strategic Framework for Corporate Social Investment (CSI) sets out our Group CSI strategy and how we expect our local operating companies to develop, deliver and monitor community investment programmes within three themes: Sustainable Agriculture and Environment; Empowerment; and Civic Life.
+Our charitable contributions policy in our Standards of Business Conduct is supported by the Group’s Strategic Framework for Corporate Social Investment (CSI), which sets out our Group CSI strategy and how we expect our local operating companies to develop, deliver and monitor community investment programmes within two themes: Sustainable Agriculture and Rural Communities; and Empowerment.

 Our Group Head of Sustainability has oversight of the Group CSI Strategy while Board-level governance is managed through our Audit Committee, which reviews the strategy and an analysis of activities (including spend and alignment to the Group priorities) at least once a year.